Food safety FAQs for consumers

-Contact the Commercial Environmental Health on 020 8891 7994.
+Contact the Food and Safety team on 020 8545 3025.
 We are able to discuss the nature of your complaint and are able to visit food premises to check on standards.

-If you have bought food from a shop or eaten a meal out that contained something which shouldn't have been there such as plastic or hair, contact Commercial Environmental Health on 020 8891 7994 as soon as possible.
+If you have bought food from a shop or eaten a meal out that contained something which shouldn't have been there such as plastic or hair, contact the Food and Safety team on 020 8545 3025 as soon as possible.
 We can advise you on storage of the complaint item.